garybake/blog/content/2023_03_23_vector_databases.md

 ### The fun part

-Part 2 of this article, an example build using a vector database can be found (here)[todo]
+Part 2 of this article, an example build using a vector database can be found [here](vector_database_application.html)